Episynlestes intermedius

 Episynlestes intermedius, commonly known as intermediate whitetip, is a species of Australian damselfly in the family Synlestidae.
 It is endemic to the Eungella area of Queensland, where it inhabits streams.

 Episynlestes intermedius is a large, very slender damselfly, coloured a dull bronze-black with white markings.
 It often perches with its wings outspread.

+Etymology

+The genus name Episynlestes is derived from the Greek ἐπί (epi, "upon", "over" or "additional to"), combined with Synlestes, a genus name derived from the Greek σύν (syn, "together") and Lestes, itself derived from the Greek λῃστής (lēstēs, "robber").

+The species name intermedius is Latin for "intermediate", referring to characters intermediate between Episynlestes albicauda and Episynlestes cristatus.